- U.S. citizen at the time of application.

 Stanford applicants - Please fill out the Fulbright Intent to Apply Form and we can help you schedule an advising appointment to discuss your Fulbright application.

 The Fulbright Program, established in 1946 by U.S. Congress, is named for Senator J. William Fulbright and was created to foster mutual understanding among nations through educational and cultural exchanges.
 It is designed to give opportunities for personal and career development and international experience.
 Most awards are for one academic year.

-There are two types of traditional Fulbright Awards for the U.S. Student Program and other special Fulbright Awards:
+There are two main types of traditional Fulbright Awards for the U.S. Student Program and other special Fulbright Awards: